CliffordAnderson/CS1000/readme.md

 - Read: Claire L. Evans, "A Computer Wanted," Chapter 1 of *Broad Brand: The Untold Story of the Women Who Made the Internet* (New York: Portfolio/Penguin, 2018)
 - Watch: [Computational Thinking: A Digital Age Skill for Everyone](https://www.youtube.com/watch?v=VFcUgSYyRPg)
 - Code:
-  - Draw a square
+  - Draw a Square
-  - Draw a triangle
+  - Draw a Triangle
-  - Draw a circle
+  - Draw a Circle

 ### Week Two: Programming Basics